“Chic gastro-retreat in a manor house on Mazzorbo - an verdant and untouristy island near Venice, with a bridge to Burano”

 - Spa Treatments

 - Disabled Access

 - Guest Lounge

-The Standard Doubles are on the first floor, and although they are much smaller than the Suites, they are still a fine size.
+The first-floor Standard Doubles are much smaller than the Suites, but still a fine size.
 Request one with views of the lagoon - you can literally throw open the window and drink it in.
 Rooms on all sides of the building are quiet and peaceful.

 - Air conditioning